pchagas72/T480-rice/README.md

 - Widgets
     - Add eww or quickshell.
     - Notification widgets.
+    - Add desktop panel if there are no windows open in current workspace.

 - Waybar
     - Add progress bar to audio and battery.